facebook

 What is Lasik Eye Surgery

-2. Laser Reshaping: A highly precise laser is then used to remove microscopic amounts of corneal tissue.
-This reshaping is tailored to the patient's specific vision prescription.
+2. Laser Reshaping: A very precise laser is then used to remove small layers of corneal tissue.
+The reshaping is done according to the vision prescription of the patient.

-3. Flap Repositioning: Once the laser reshaping is complete, the corneal flap is carefully repositioned, acting as a natural bandage for the healing process.
+3. Flap Repositioning: The corneal flap is carefully put back in place after laser reshaping is done.
+The flap acts like a natural bandage during the healing process.

 Advantages of LASIK